Python3pkg/ASU-Web-Standards-Bootstrap/README.md

 Go to `/test/qunit/index.html` in the browser, and click the checkbox next to `Enable coverageModule: ...`.
 This will show you a code coverage report in the browser.

-## Koala

-Koala is no longer the standard way to compile these files; please use Grunt instead.
-It is still supported, but it will yield different results than grunt.

-Point Koala at:

-- js/bootstrap-asu.js => build/js/bootstrap-asu.js
-- scss/bootstrap-asu.scss => build/css/bootstrap-asu.css
-- scss/bootstrap-asu-theme-base.scss => build/css/bootstrap-asu-theme-base.css

 # Workflow

 1. Work and commit locally as normal.